bgoonz/gists-revamp/by-extension/markdown/JavaScript.md

 **_…well… not really… here’s the rest of my stash:_**

 <a href="https://github.com/bgoonz/Cumulative-Resource-List/tree/master/README-s" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/bgoonz/Cumulative-Resource-List/tree/master/README-s"><strong>bgoonz/Cumulative-Resource-List</strong><br />
-<em>List of useful cheats heets Inspired by <span class="citation" data-cites="sindresorhus">@sindresorhus</span> awesome and improved by these amazing contributors .
+<em>List of useful cheats heets Inspired by @sindresorhus awesome and improved by these amazing contributors .
 If you see a…</em>github.com</a><a href="https://github.com/bgoonz/Cumulative-Resource-List/tree/master/README-s" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 ---